jacobtread/jacobtread.com/src/content/blog/pocket-relay-http.md

 ### The original idea

 In order to solve these issues I game up with an idea to move the Telemetry, Redirector, and Quality of Service servers to the client rather than having them on the server side.
-This is because these servers don't actually require being connect to the server as on the official servers they are also seperate parts.
+This is because these servers don't actually require being connect to the server as on the official servers they are also separate parts.

 Changing this would also allow the Redirector to use domains rather than only being able to use IP addresses as its target